John H. Fullerton, MD, MRO, CMD, CFP, FACP, AGSF, FAAHPM, FASAM

 : Dr. Fullerton has many years of clinical and teaching experience in internal medicine and geriatrics.
 He is credited with inventing the hospitalist business (and clinical) methods of care, submitting the first method patent for hospitalist care-"The Sub-Acute Solution: A Method for Hospital-Based Skilled Nursing Facility (SNF) Medical Care and Training."

-In 2009, Dr. Fullerton was appointed Education Director of Geriatrics and Palliative Medicine at St. Mary's Medical Center in San Francisco and is on the clinical faculty of UCSF, USC and Yale University Medical School(s) in their respective Department(s) of Medicine.
+Dr. Fullerton served as the Education Director of Geriatrics and Palliative Medicine at St. Mary's Medical Center in San Francisco from 2009-2016 and is on the clinical faculty of UCSF, USC and Yale University Medical School(s)in their respective Department(s) of Medicine.

 Dr. Fullerton is a Fellow and Key National Lecturer for the AAHPM (American Academy of Hospice & Palliative Medicine) and was a 2013 Faculty member for the SEAK 22nd Annual National Expert Witness Conference